Many of the documents in this section are in PDF format. If you are unable to read them, you can download a free Adobe

 .
 Parish Council Elections are held every 4 years and the Parish Council welcomes nominations from people representing a broad range of knowledge, experience and age.

-Parish Councillors are supported by a staff team – an Executive Officer (the Council’s Proper Officer), a Clerk to the Council, a Responsible Finance Officer (RFO), an Administration Officer, a Senior Administration Assistant, a Halls Administration Assistant, a Halls Manager, three Groundstaff, two Caretakers, a Parish Lengthsman, and a Community Support Officer.
+Parish Councillors are supported by a staff team – an Executive Officer (the Council’s Proper Officer), a Clerk to the Committee, a Responsible Finance Officer (RFO), a Finance Manager, an Administration Officer, a Projects Manager, a Halls Manager, a Halls Administration Assistant, three Groundstaff, two Caretakers, a Parish Lengthsman, and a Community Support Officer.

 The Parish Council meets on the second Tuesday of the month, and the Committees meet on other Tuesdays (the Community & Environment Committee meet Monday's) in the month.
 The Public are welcome to attend all meetings which include a section for public comment.

 Peter Watkins, Bishop’s Waltham Parish, Town and Church Published 2007 by Swanmore Books.